shannonasmith/Agentic-SOC-Investigation-Engine/README.md

 ↓
 Response Recommendation

-This project demonstrates how raw telemetry can be transformed into actionable, explainable security decisions.
+This reflects how real-world SOC workflows move from raw telemetry to operational decisions.

 ---